Gladwelchelangat/Africode_Restful_Api002/README.md

 4. Write tests to cover your changes.
 5. Run the tests to ensure they pass.
 6. Submit a pull request.

-Please make sure to update the documentation and any relevant files if necessary.

 Thank you for your interest in contributing to this project!